yassinelakchouch/airbnb-clone-project/README.md

 ### 10. Product Owner
 - **Responsibility**: Represents the stakeholders and end-users.
 Defines priorities, maintains the product backlog, and ensures the team delivers value aligned with business goals.

+  ## Technology Stack

+This project is built using a modern technology stack that ensures scalability, performance, and maintainability.
+Below are the key technologies and their roles in the project:

+### 1. Django
+- **Purpose**: A high-level Python web framework used to build the backend of the project.
+It handles server-side logic, request handling, and integration with the database.

+### 2. PostgreSQL
+- **Purpose**: A powerful, open-source relational database system.
+It stores and manages structured project data, ensuring reliability, security, and scalability.

+### 3. GraphQL
+- **Purpose**: A query language and runtime for APIs.
+It provides flexible and efficient data fetching, allowing clients to request exactly the data they need.

+### 4. React (if included in your overview)
+- **Purpose**: A JavaScript library for building interactive and responsive user interfaces on the frontend.

+### 5. Tailwind CSS (if included)
+- **Purpose**: A utility-first CSS framework used for styling, enabling rapid UI development with consistent design.

+### 6. Docker (if included)
+- **Purpose**: Containerization platform that ensures consistent environments across development and production, simplifying deployment and scaling.

+### 7. Git & GitHub
+- **Purpose**: Version control and collaboration tools used to manage source code, track changes, and support team collaboration.